How to Connect to Exchange Online using PowerShell?

 How to Install Exchange Online PowerShell Module?

-First, we need the Exchange Online PowerShell module that comprises all cmdlets to manage Exchange.
+First, we need the Exchange Online PowerShell module that comprises all cmdlets to manage Exchange for your tenant.
 Let’s install the Exchange Online V2 PowerShell module.
-But it’s worth checking if the Exchange Online module is already installed in your client machine!
+But it’s worth checking if the Exchange Online module is already installed on your client machine!

 Get-Module -ListAvailable -Name ExchangeOnlineManagement